dxFeed/dxfeed-android-samples/README.md

-This repo provides sample of using [dxFeed Java API](https://docs.dxfeed.com/dxfeed/api/overview-summary.html).
+This repo provides samples of using [dxFeed Java API](https://docs.dxfeed.com/dxfeed/api/overview-summary.html).

 ## Table of Contents